How To Host A Laid Back Dinner Party

 3. Presentation is Everything

-Another wood board serves up the mini pizzas.
-Edible flowers can be found in the packaged herb section of some grocery stores.
-Grab a pack and sprinkle them around your food boards to elevate the presentation of this casual menu.
+Another wood board can serve up the mini pizzas.
+Find edible flowers in the packaged herb section of some grocery stores and sprinkle them around your food boards to elevate the presentation of this simple menu.
+Other garnishes include microgreens and fresh herbs.

 PARTY TIP: Use wooden cutting boards as serving platters for food.